Hanspe-3019/pyntomino/README.md

 Beside [numpy](https://numpy.org) the solver also uses [scikit-image's morphology](https://scikit-image.org/docs/stable/api/skimage.morphology.html)

+The package contains some builtin puzzle problems.
+Via Edit Mode new problems can be created and saved as *User Problems*.

+Found solutions of builtin and user problems can be saved.

 ## Install

-Clone repo and go into directory with setup.py.
+Clone or download the repo and go into directory with setup.py.
 Run
 ```bash
 pip install .
 ```